 After you’re done reading, we hope you’ll go have fun baking each variety and sharing it with your family this Christmas season.

 Ginger root was first cultivated in ancient China, where it was commonly used as a medical or ceremonial treatment.
 The first known recipe for gingerbread came from Greece in 2400 BC.
 Chinese recipes were developed during the 10th century and by the late Middle Ages, Europeans had their own version of gingerbread.
 From there it spread to Europe via the Silk Road.
 During the Middle Ages, it was favored as a spice for its ability to disguise the taste of preserved meats.
 Henry VIII is said to have used a ginger concoction in hope of building resistance to the plague.
 Gingerbread arrived in the New World with English Colonists.

 Dawn: Where did the tradition of gingerbread men come from?

 Gingerbread has been around for a very long time.
 It would be cut into many different shapes and baked for pretty much all occasions.
 But in the 16th century Queen Elizabeth I is credited for the gingerbread man.
 She had her own gingerbread maker and had him make gingerbread in the shape of and decorate them in the likeness of her visiting dignitaries.
 They’re also said to have been made by folk medicine practitioners as a sort of “love potion”.

 A: What are the spices usually found in gingerbread?

 The spices in gingerbread are rich and warm.
 These include molasses, dark brown sugar, cinnamon, cloves, allspice, and of course ginger.
-In the recipe that I am going to share with you, it included orange juice and orange zest.
-This made a delicious paring with the warm flavors.
+The recipe that I am going to share with you included orange juice and orange zest.
+This made a delicious pairing with the warm flavors.

 D: Where did the tradition of gingerbread houses come from?